rowanuniversity/grails-profile/README.md

 - accounting.js v0.4.2

-## To Upload to Bintray
+## To Upload to JFROG Platform

 Ensure the environment variables below are set:
 ```
-export BINTRAYUSER="{YOUR BINTRAY USERNAME}"
+export JFROGUSER="{YOUR JFROG USERNAME}"
-export BINTRAYKEY="{YOUR BINTRAY ACCESS KEY}"
+export JFROGPASSWORD="{YOUR JFROG ACCESS KEY}"
 ```

-Then from the root of the project, execute `./gradlew bintrayUpload`
+Then from the root of the project, execute `./gradlew publish`